Weave Code

 Frequently asked questions about Laravel Stats

-Yes.
-Use the fluent `StatsQuery` API: `SignupStats::query()->start(now()->subDays(30))->end(now())->get()`.
-You can also chain methods like `groupByWeek()` or `groupByMonth()` for time-series aggregation.
+Use the fluent `StatsQuery` API: `YourStats::query()->start(now()->subDays(30))->end(now())->groupByDay()->get()`.
+This returns an array of objects with `value`, `increments`, `decrements`, and `difference` for each day.
+You can chain methods like `groupByWeek()` or `groupByMonth()` for other granularities.

 Weaver